How do we love others that we don’t like?

 During those years, I never realized how I was perceived by others as someone who was stand-off-ish.
 I felt so insecure around the other lifeguards (almost entirely girls), and acutely aware that I didn’t fit in, so I just didn’t say much and tried to look really pretty everyday.
 I found out later in life, that they all just thought I was stuck up and annoying.

 So it only makes sense now why they teased me.

 There was one guard in specific who I dreaded working with.
 As soon as I’d walk in the gate, the teasing would begin.
 She’d make fun of my jeans, pick on my little sister (who I fiercely loved), and all-around, say mean things until I felt super self-conscious and uncomfortable.
-(That being said, I got self-conscious very easily at that point in my life, so I may have reacted much more quickly than most would have.)

 One day I saw that this girl and I were scheduled to close the pool together.
 I felt dread fill my stomach at the thought of seven hours working together — the last three hours being just her, me, and one other guard.